5 Boating Safety Tips

 The takeaway

-Resources and training opportunities abound to help keep you safe while boating.
+Resources and training opportunities can help keep you safe while boating.
 At the end of the day, however, most approaches to boating safety involve little more than forethought, common sense and a commitment to keeping everyone feeling confident and happy with the day’s activities.

 Of course, it helps to have good boat insurance, too.
-As part of our vehicle solutions, RBFCU Insurance Agency offers boat insurance coverage options that include liability, collision, comprehensive, uninsured boaters and more.
+RBFCU Insurance Agency offers boat insurance coverage options that include liability, collision, comprehensive, uninsured boaters and more.
 Request an online quote today.